eoscostarica/guide.eoscostarica.io/docs/consensus-mechanisms-blockchain.md

 | Main challenges | Extremely costly | Favors those with greater resources | Requires a very involved community |

 If you want to learn more about Delegate Proof of Stake (DPoS) you can visit the following [link](https://guide.eoscostarica.io/docs/eos-learn/consensus-mechanism#delegated-proof-of-stake-dpos).

+## Others Consensus Mechanisms

+There are other consensus mechanisms that are not as popular in blockchain communities which are as follows:

+### Proof of Capacity (PoC)

+This mechanism like the proof of work mining is performed, but as the main difference is the use of hard disks as the main resource of computational power.
+Solving PoW and PoS problems due to the higher capacity with hard disks.

+### Proof of Activity (PoA)

+This mechanism uses the best features of PoW and PoS being an example that a block of transactions is validated by mining (PoW) is switched to the validator election system (PoS) once validated is switched to the mining system.

+### Proof of Burn (PoB)

+This mechanism was born as a solution to the high energy expenditure by PoW, making use of the idea of burning energy, to validate a block of transactions "burn" tokens to obtain more mining power as a rig, the more tokens are burned more power is obtained.

+### Proof of History (PoH)

+This mechanism is born with a very old proposal, but different from the previous mechanisms, since it registers the exact time and hour between 2 events in a hash function, even though it would be impossible to change the register in all the computers of the network.

+### Proof of Elapsed Time (PoET)

+This mechanism was born as an Intel solution to the advantage obtained by those with more resources when looking for the fairest block validator election system, like a lottery within the network.

+If you want to learn more about the different consensus mechanisms, you can visit the following [link](https://www.allerin.com/blog/8-blockchain-consensus-mechanisms-you-should-know-about).